lost-theory/python-live/08_control_flow.md

 # Control Flow

 In the programs we have seen till now, there has always been a series of statements faithfully executed by Python in exact top-down order.
 What if you wanted to change the flow of how it works?
 For example, you want the program to take some decisions and do different things depending on different situations, such as printing 'Good Morning' or 'Good Evening' depending on the time of the day?
+Or repeating some part of the program until something happens?

 As you might have guessed, this is achieved using control flow statements.
 There are three control flow statements in Python - `if`, `for` and `while`.